- Business Studies

 Revision classes and after school support is regularly provided in our Wednesday ‘Media Clinic’ and resources are continually available on Fronter to access from home.
 Students are encouraged to extend their work beyond the classroom through reading and using a range of media sources to gather research.
 Students are given the opportunity to use high tech equipment such as HD cameras, PhotoShop and editing suites to perform tasks and display their work.

 The aim of the Media department is not only to allow students to reach and exceed their potential in academic attainment, but also to broaden their knowledge of the media, learn to work both independently and within a team, and understand how to communicate through a variety of platforms.
-Furthermore, in a world where we are constantly bombarded with Media, and with concepts such as ‘Fake News’ and targeted advertising becoming an increasingly large part of the dialogue of our society, we believe that a knowledge of different Media and their workings is vital to understanding the world and one’s individual place in it.
+Furthermore, in a world where we are constantly bombarded with Media; where concepts such as ‘Fake News’ and targeted advertising have become an increasingly large part of the dialogue of our society and where individuals and groups use so many different platforms to further the courses, be they political, personal or otherwise; we believe that a knowledge of different Media and their workings is vital to understanding the world and one’s individual place in it.

 Mr D Neesham